aaronzberger/CMU_Mask-R-CNN_Trainer/README.md

 ### Labeling
 For this library, labels should be in the COCO format.

-Use this free [labeling tool](https://github.com/jsbroks/coco-annotator) to annotate your images.
+Use this free [labeling tool](https://github.com/aaronzberger/salt) to annotate your images.

 Feel free to label any number of classes.
 Just remember to update the `num_classes` variable in `utils.py` to reflect.

 For both the `train` and `test` images, export the labels to a json file.
 Name them `train.json` and `test.json`.

+### Data Splitting, etc
+Use the [pyodi](https://github.com/Gradiant/pyodi) package for combine coco files, merging annotations, splitting into train and test, etc.

 ### Organization